New Century Arts Inc.

 1. P'Clay® when it is air hardened is about twice as strong.
 Therefore: Transport unfired work without fear... even in the back of the car to the nearest kiln, or home etc. If it gets bumped and breaks.... it can be easily repaired and patched.

-2. Broken ears, tails, handles and the like can be sent back to the maker for repeat practice, revision, re-attachement, reinforcement, alteration, and or redesign as often as needed.
-No shame, no blame.
-Repeat practice is rewarded.
-Allows learners get hand eye confidence and skill so eases the transition and learning curve with to traditional clay later.
+Broken ears, tails, handles and the like can be sent back to the maker for repeat practice, revision, re-attachment, reinforcement, alteration, and or redesign as often as needed.

 3. If no time to fire....there's ways to finish for air set take home.